 Delivering on the Promise

 Public schools do not create the four-to-six year learning gap among its students.
 Yet, they must significantly narrow it to assure 95% of students read and do math at state minimum standards.
+This book, originally published in 2004 tells the story of one school district's committment to delivering on that promise.
 The Kennewick School District (WA) model shows how to obtain annual growth from K-12 for all students, catch-up growth for those who are behind, and increased cognitive growth for children ages birth to 5.

 "Kennewick is showing us that it is, indeed, possible to successfully 'reinvent' American public education so that all children can succeed.
 This book is an invaluable 'how-to' guide."